apache/hudi/rfc/rfc-77/rfc-77.md

 The index_type will be `secondary_index`.
 This will be used to distinguish SI from other Functional Indexes.

 ### Secondary Index Metadata
-Secondary index metadata will be managed the same way as Functional Index metadata.
-Since SI will not have any function to be applied on each row, the `function_name` will be NULL.
+Secondary index metadata will be managed the same way as Expression Index metadata.
+If the SI does not have any function to be applied on each row, the `function_name` will be NULL.

 ### Index in Metadata Table (MDT)